lucindanora/deep-learning-challenge/Analysis_Report.md

   ## Steps taken to increase performance:

    - Adjusting number of neurons and layers and changing activation functions.
-None results in any measurable or actionable change of performance.
+None resulted in any measurable or actionable change of performance.

 ## **Summary**